 § 1623.
 Evidence of Alternative Compliance for Significant Core Concept Competence.

-If applicable, the application shall include evidence of successful completion of a program recognized pursuant to Section 1640.4 to certify professional competence in the significant core concepts identified in Section 1640.3.
-Upon confirmation, the applicant shall be admitted to take the abbreviated examination described in Section 1640.3 that focuses on the working knowledge component of the examination.
-If the committee is unable to confirm successful completion of the program, an applicant who is otherwise eligible shall still be admitted to sit for the comprehensive examination.
+If applicable, the application shall include evidence of successful completion of a program recognized pursuant to Section 1640.4 to certify professional competence in the significant core concepts of the subject areas identified in Section 1640.3.
+Upon confirmation, the applicant shall be eligible for the alternative examination described in Section 1640.3 that focuses on the working knowledge component of the examination.
+If the committee is unable to confirm successful completion of the program, an applicant who is otherwise eligible shall still be eligible for the standard examination.

 NOTE: Authority cited: Section 759, Public Resources Code.
 Reference: Sections 763, 768, and 769, Public Resources Code.